Photo (Left to Right): Shelly Simonds, NHREC Board of Trustees Chair and Jeff Clemons, NHEF President.

 Academic Scholarships to Career and Technical Education (CTE) and Governor’s School for Science and Technology (GSST) students;

-Honorariums for transition from school to work for Career and Technical Education (CTE) and;
+Honorariums for the transition from school to work for Career and Technical Education (CTE) and;

 Incentive Funds for positive behavioral supports as part of the Regional Special Education program